Dorfman connections and Courant algebroids: Introduction

-The author wishes to thank Thiago Drummond and Cristian Ortiz for many discussions that considerably influenced some parts of this paper, which grew out of a project with them.
-Many thanks also go out to David Li-Bland, Rajan Mehta and Marco Zambon for interesting discussions and remarks, and especially to Kirill Mackenzie for interesting discussions, advice and encouragements.
+The author thanks Thiago Drummond and Cristian Ortiz for many discussions and for introducing representations up to homotopy to her.
+Many thanks also to Yvette Kosmann-Schwarzbach, David Li-Bland, Kirill Mackenzie, Rajan Mehta and Marco Zambon for interesting discussions or remarks.
+Finally, the author is very thankful to Alan Weinstein for his hospitality at UC Berkeley, and for some useful comments on an early version of this paper.